sh1457/sh1457.github.io/content/_index.md

 generate_feed = true
 +++

-## Hey!
-I'm Sujith Sudarshan.
-Welcome!
+## Welcome to my Remembrall!

-Being a potter-head, this site is designed with magic.
-Don't believe me, hover over the logo.
+This site is designed with **magic**.
+If you don't believe me, mouse over (long-tap for those who don't have mice) the Remembrall.

-This is my remembrall, a place where I write my thoughts and designs before I forget them causing my remembrall to glow red.
+This is my Remembrall[^1], where I write my thoughts and designs before I forget them.

-Click on the link `blog` to see what I've written, I write about life, tech, design and all sorts of muggle-verse things.
+Visit my ***blog*** to see what I've written.
+I write about life, tech, design - all sorts of muggle-verse things.

-Click on the link `about` to know more about me and if you want to get in touch.
+Look at ***about*** to know more about me and if you want to get in touch.

+#### P.S.
+<span id="#1"></span>
+> A Remembrall is a glass ball the size of a large marble that reminds its owner if he or she has forgotten something.
+It is full of white smoke, which turns scarlet if the person who is holding it has forgotten something. ~ [pottermore](https://pottermore.fandom.com/wiki/Remembrall)

+#### P.P.S.
+If you are a fellow potter-head and you haven't registered on [wizarding world](https://www.wizardingworld.com/).
+Definitely check it out!